In this article

 - open View full track info from the Track pane

-Edit multiple tracks
+Edit multiple tracks at once

-Understand the Track Info tabs
+Understand the track info tabs

 The Track Info editor includes several tabs, each with a different purpose.